Old School Small-Block Chevy Build

 Up until the late sixties, small block valve covers, like these 1966 Corvette "script" valve covers, had no holes for breather caps or PCV valves.

-vintage small-block Chevy valve covers
+vintage SBC valve covers

 Pre-PCV engines run a little dirtier emission-wise than later motors, but will allow you to run those cool old valve covers without cutting them up.